polterguy/polterguy.github.io/documentation/magic.lambda.auth/index.md

 ```

 All additional (non-roles) claims will have their values converted to string though, which is more of a restriction
-in .Net and thw JWT standard than a restriction in Magic.
+from .Net and the JWT standard then a restriction of Magic.

 **Notice** - Also notice that if you create a JWT token with a user belonging to _only one role_, the roles claims
 will _not_ be an array, but simply a string.
-Yet again, this is simply how .Net works, and there is little I can do
+Yet again, this is simply how .Net works, and there is little we can do
 about this.
 Hence, remember to check in your frontend as you retrieve your roles if the roles claims is a string
 or an array of strings before associating your user with a role in your client logic.